RConsortium/isc-proposal/out/conference-management-proposal.md

 <!--
 What does success look like?
 -->
+The project will deliver a new conference management system for R consortium supported conferences.

 Measuring success
 -----------------

 <!--
 How will we know when success is achieved, what markers can we use along the way -->
+The milestones for the project are

+1. Evaluate candidate CMS software and select the best one to take forward.
+2. Set up the chosen CMS ready for use by useR! and satRdays.
+3. Handover to the organizers of useR! and satRdays.

 Future work
 -----------

 <!--
 How could this be extended / developed in the future by yourself and/or the community in general?
 -->
+If deficiencies in the selected CMS are identified, further development of the CMS itself may be desirable to fill this gap.
+Alternatively, integration with other services, for example for personalised schedules, could be explored.

+Although the system will have been extensively tested during evaluation and development, no doubt some issues will arise during the first useR! and satRdays using the system and there would be ongoing maintenance of the system, which hopefully could be handled by the conference organizers.

 Key risks
 ---------